utcompling/textgrounder/README.txt

-Scripts were written to extract data from raw Wikipedia dump files and from Twitter, and output in the "TextGrounder corpus format" required above for `textgrounder geolocate`.
+Scripts were written to extract data from raw Wikipedia dump files and from Twitter, and output in the "TextGrounder corpus format" required above for `poligrounder geolocate`.

 *NOTE*: See `README.preprocess` for detailed instructions on how to preprocess a raw Wikipedia dump to generate the TextGrounder-format corpora.